 Specifically, the exigent circumstances provision should permit NSA to conduct "abouts" collection only in upstream and only when NSA has assessed that: (a) it is not technically feasible to limit its collection to communications to or from the target due to the method of communication employed; (b) the target is reasonably likely to use this method to communicate intelligence information important to the national security of the United States; and (c) emergency use of "abouts" collection is necessary to acquire communications to or from the target.
-NSA has stated that the rationale for "abouts" collection, to determine whether the presence of a selector in a communication indicated that it was to or from a target, or that the selector was present only in the body of a communication.
+NSA has stated that the rationale for "abouts" collection was, in part, that in certain circumstances NSA was not able, at the time of collection, to determine whether the presence of a selector in a communication indicated that it was to or from a target, or that the selector was present only in the body of a communication.
 NSA was therefore unable to fully mitigate the technical possibility that it might collect communications that were neither to nor from its targets in certain circumstances.
 The Board recommends that the provision permitting resumption of "abouts" collection under exigent circumstances be tied to this rationale, and be applied only to those types of communications.